comsysto/eCharm/README.md

 alembic revision --autogenerate -m "your revision comment"
 ```
 ## Testdata import
-For running the script testdata_import.py you need the token.json which is available in the same google drive folder as the testdata.
+For running the script `testdata_import.py` you need the file `token_deepatlas.json` which is available in the same google drive folder (DeepAtlas account) as the testdata.